 Finally, the forecasts show, against the holdout sample of six months, the ETS model makes extremely accurate predictions.
 This is shown in both the table and the chart below.

-2. Please provide a Tableau Dashboard (saved as a Tableau Public file) that includes a table and a plot of the three monthly forecasts; one for existing, one for new, and one for all stores.
-Please name the tab in the Tableau file "Task 3".
+Please provide a table of your forecasts for existing and new stores.
+Also, provide visualization of your forecasts that includes historical data, existing stores forecasts, and new stores forecasts.

+I have depicted below a table of produce forecasts for new stores, existing stores, and the total for each month in 2016.
+I have produced a stacked area chart below which shows historical produce sales with forecasts for existing and new store produce sales.

 Before you submit